My Take on Thailand

 “What if I get food poisoning?
 What if I step on a snake?
 What if my bag gets stolen?”

-The moment I felt overwhelmed with doubt I realized that I wasn’t in this thing alone.
+The moment I felt overwhelmed with doubt I realised that I wasn’t in this thing alone.
 I knew that when I landed in Bangkok someone would be picking me up from the airport.
 I knew I would have a group of people to travel with.
 I didn’t know where I was headed exactly, but I knew the arrangements were taken care of.
 I knew I would be okay.

 Meeting “My People”